jlubo/nn-lightchannels-sim/README.txt

  -static

 See also the bash script "compile.sh".
-Pre-compiled binaries for Linux (tested with Ubuntu 18.04 LTS) can be found in the directory "bin/".

 ================================================================================================================